 It is also essential to understand that even if you are "in good shape", you may have crucial but weak localised or stability muscles.
 When you have an injury, you should perform specific exercises that specifically strengthen the muscles around your injury and the adjacent joints.
 Your physiotherapist will assess your muscle function and prescribe the right exercises specific to your needs.

 The exercises prescribed will usually be relatively simple, and do not require any special weights equipment, and can be performed safely at home.

 Would You Stop Your Daily Prescription Drugs?

-So, next time you skip your "exercise dose" just remember that you are not putting your health first.
-If you have any questions, please contact your Physio Works physiotherapist for your best care.
+So, next time you skip your "exercise dose" remember that you are not putting your health first.
+If you have any questions, please get in touch with your Physio Works physiotherapist for your best care.

 Private Health Insurance Rebates

 PhysioWorks Physiotherapy and Remedial Massage are more affordable than you think.
 Your Private Health Insurance (PHI) usually pays for the majority of your treatment fees, leaving you with only a small gap payment.